David Seymour: Associate education minister

 In late April 2025, Seymour issued a letter to the 78 mayors of the local district councils, urging them to combat truancy and to boost school attendance in their local communities.
 Several mayors including Mayor of Christchurch Phil Mauger regarded Seymour's letter as hypocritical due to the government's earlier messaging that local governments should focus on core services like roads and water.

 Associate finance minister

 On 10 March 2024, Seymour announced that the Government would restore interest deductions on residential investment properties.

 Associate health minister (Pharmac)

+During the 2023 New Zealand general election, ACT had campaigned on reversing a 2011 law change reclassifying pseudoephedrine as a prescribed pharmaceutical drug.
+Seymour had argued that this restriction limited the supply of over the counter cold and flu medication.
+Following the formation of Sixth National Government, the National Party agreed to ease restrictions on the sale of pseudoephedrine as part of its coalition agreement with ACT.
+On 20 February 2024, Associate Health Minister Seymour introduced the amendment bill into Parliament.
+The bill passed into law and received royal assent in early April 2024.

 In mid-July 2024, Associate Health Minister Seymour had instructed the pharmaceutical purchasing agency Pharmac to stop factorising the Treaty of Waitangi in its decisions, writing that "Pharmac's role should focus on delivering improved health outcomes underpinned by robust data and evidence, in accordance with its statutory responsibilities.
 This should serve all New Zealanders based on actual need, without assigning their background as a proxy of need."
-While Seymour's directive was supported Pharmac board chair Paula Bennett and Patient Voice Aotearoa chair Malcolm Mulholland, it was criticised by former Māori Health Authority clinical lead Dr Rawiri McKree Jansen, who said that the Government could do more to improve Māori access to health services and medicines.
+While Seymour's directive was supported by Pharmac board chair Paula Bennett and Patient Voice Aotearoa chair Malcolm Mulholland, it was criticised by former Māori Health Authority clinical lead Dr Rawiri McKree Jansen, who said that the Government could do more to improve Māori access to health services and medicines.